dreysanox/CoolConTalks/HBSCON-2024/README.md

 # HBSCON Conference Notes

-Welcome to the HBSCON notes repository!
+Welcome to the CCT HBSCON-2024 notes repository!
 Below is an index of all available notes.

 ## 📑 Notes Index